KennyHammerlund/tripRecApp/README.md

 A trip recording web application

 ## TODO:
+- implement devLocalAPI to connect to a local instance of thw gql server to make simultanious updates.
 - add stop page
 - add image upload to stops from current trip page
 - add persostant current trip banner